Medical research hasn’t always seen you. The All of Us Research Program (All of Us) is changing that.

 - When we take part in health research, we make sure we can all benefit from future discoveries.

-The NAPC is a partnership between National Library of Medicine and All of Us to help diverse communities all over of the United States to participate in biomedical research in and through public libraries.
+The NAPC is a partnership between and All of Us to help diverse communities all over of the United States to participate in biomedical research in and through public libraries.

 We work with public libraries to help communities participate in All of Us and to support the health information needs of their communities.